 Garden fertilizers contain various amounts of nitrogen, phosphorus, and potassium (potash), as indicated by the N-P-K ratio (the three numbers you see on the fertilizer label, such as 10-0-4).
 Some also have trace minerals, such as boron, cobalt, copper, iron, manganese, or zinc, and toxic additives, like pesticides, that can cause health issues if ingested.

-Fertilizers are more dangerous to dogs when toxic additives are included.
-Look carefully on your fertilizer’s label, especially if it’s a weed and feed, for the following ingredients that come with a higher risk of toxicity:
+Fertilizers are more dangerous to dogs when these toxic additives are included (especially weed and feed fertilizers, which are not safe for dogs because they contain herbicides).
+Look carefully on your fertilizer’s label for the following ingredients that come with a higher risk of toxicity:

-- Iron: Ingesting iron in high amounts can lead to iron poisoning.
+- Iron: While adding iron to your lawn gives you that lush green color, it can be dangerous for dogs.
+Ingesting iron in high amounts can lead to iron poisoning.
 Symptoms start with diarrhea and vomiting in the first six hours after ingestion.
 Though rare, iron toxicity can lead to coma when large amounts are ingested.

 - Disulfoton: Disulfoton is an insecticide sometimes added to granular rose fertilizers and is extremely dangerous for dogs and cats.
 One single teaspoon with 1% disulfoton can kill a 55-pound dog.
 Symptoms include increased salivation, tear production, vomiting, rapid breathing, tremors, increased heart rate, and seizures.